syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 {% endtabs %}

-# Adding Tab items
+# Adding tab items

-Tab items can be configured in tab view through the Items property of `SfTabView`, where it holds collection of `SfTabItem` through `TabItemsCollection`
+Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.

 {% tabs %}